ejisenstein/CommentCloud/README.md

 ### 2. Install and Test Streamlit Dependency
 - With your active virtual environment, install streamlit with this command `pip install streamlit`
 - `You can test streamlit is working by running this command` `streamlit hello`
-- Full documentation of streamlit is here: https://docs.streamlit.io/
+- Full documentation of streamlit is [here](https://docs.streamlit.io/)

 ### 3. Connect to YouTube Data v3 API